dougeby/IntuneDocs/intune/device-remove-user.md

 ---

-# Remove a user from a shared iOS device with Inunte
+# Remove a user from a shared iOS device with Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]